 2/ disability policy research

 These results led me to question the political participation of disability organizations and persons with disabilities.
-For national disability organizations, they have gone from being policy actors with a seat at the table to the current situation of being policy entrepreneurs trying to influence policy from the outside (Levesque, under review-a).
-A similar situation has occurred on the international scene (Levesque and Langford, under review-b).
-For individual persons with disabilities, significant blockages exist to their political participation in Canada including political parties and electoral management bodies (Levesque, forthcoming) leading few individuals to seek political office (Levesque, 2015a).
+For national disability organizations, they have gone from being policy actors with a seat at the table to the current situation of being policy entrepreneurs trying to influence policy from the outside (Levesque, 2017b).
+A similar situation has occurred on the international scene (Levesque and Langford, 2016a).
+For individual persons with disabilities, significant blockages exist to their political participation in Canada including political parties and electoral management bodies (Levesque, 2016b) leading few individuals to seek political office (Levesque, 2015a).

-Recent work looks back on three decades of Canadian federal disability policy to reflect on what it would take to unlock and seize a window of opportunity in the current socially minimalist federal framework for meaningful disability policy changes to occur (Levesque, under review-c).
-It also begins to delve into the experiences of persons with disabilities in small communities in Atlantic Canada (Levesque, under review-d) including disability transit (Levesque, 2015b).
+Recent work looks back on three decades of Canadian federal disability policy to reflect on what it would take to unlock and seize a window of opportunity in the current socially minimalist federal framework for meaningful disability policy changes to occur (Levesque, 2013d).
+It also begins to delve into the experiences of persons with disabilities in small communities in Atlantic Canada (Levesque, 2016-c) including disability transit (Levesque, 2015b, 2016d, 2017c).

 Overall, my environmental and disability policy work has equipped me well to explore institutional dynamics, actor configurations and action situations.
 My current work on the Gulf of St. Lawrence is a natural extension of this institutional dynamic.